charbelrami/chocolatier/readme.md

 ## Introduction

-**chocolatier** is a lightweight (less than 2kB), reactive JavaScript library for intuitive and efficient state management and DOM manipulation.
-It uses a powerful combination of Symbols, WeakMaps, and Sets to provide precise control over even the most granular aspects of the DOM.
+**chocolatier** is a lightweight (less than 2kB), reactive JavaScript library for intuitive state management and effective DOM manipulation.
+It uses a powerful combination of Symbols, WeakMaps, and Sets to offer precise control over even the most granular aspects of the DOM.
 It also handles dependencies and side effects in a transparent and predictable manner, improving code readability and maintainability.

+chocolatier offers a refreshing level of predictability by not adopting the "component" concept in a traditional sense as seen in component-based frameworks.
+Instead, it allows for the composition of UI using simple functions that return DOM elements.
+This avoids unexpected re-renders, function calls, or side effects that are common pitfalls in other libraries.

+With chocolatier, states and effects are not restricted to components; they can be defined anywhere in your code.
+This offers flexibility in sharing states and effects, and makes it easy to reason about the state of the DOM at any given moment.

+A standout feature of chocolatier is that `setState` operates synchronously.
+This ensures that updates to the state happen immediately and in the order they are called, eliminating the risk of state inconsistency.

-Here's how it works:
+Here's how chocolatier works:

 ## State Management